TheSoftwareHouse/cypress-boilerplate/README.md

 ## Reports

 Using cypress in command line give as opportunity to make screenshots and records videos.
-I've turned off recording video to speed up tests, but to turn it on just open `cypress.json`, find `video` and change flag to `true`
+I've turned off recording video to speed up tests, but to turn it on just open `cypress.json`, find `video` and change flag to `true`.

+Running command `npm run cy:start` will run complete set of tests and generate report with Mochawesome generator.
+It will be added to `/cypress/reports/` directory.

 ## Running tests from Docker

-To build project: `docker build -t ${nameOfBuild} .` example: `docker build -t cypress .` To run tests in docker `docker-compose run --rm e2e` it will run command `npm run staging` after that container will be removed.
+To build project: `docker build -t ${nameOfBuild} .` example: `docker build -t cypress .` To run tests in docker `docker-compose run --rm e2e` it will run command `./cypress.sh staging` after that container will be removed.
 In case you want to use different environment use `docker-compose run --rm e2e prod` or  `docker-compose run --rm e2e local`

 In case you would like to delete docker image, use `docker images` then find IMAGE ID and use `docker image rm ${image}` - sometimes use --force flag.